 Lipomata can be left alone as the size usually stabilises after initial growth.
 If it is necessary to remove the lipomata, they can usually be removed with a simple procedure because lipomatas generally do not infiltrate into surrounding tissue.

 Small lipomatas can be removed, with local anaesthetic used to numb the area.
 The doctor will cut the skin over the lump and remove the lipomata, before closing the wound with stitches.
 After the wound has healed, the patient will be left with a thin scar.

-For more information search for ‘lipomata’ on the NHS UK website.
+- For more information search for ‘lipomata’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG